Today we combine two significant health research studies on individuals with FASD.

 Provided by: Centre for Addiction and Mental Health

-For more information on this Study visit: FASD: A Whole Body Disorder with 428 Co-occurring Conditions
+For more information on this Study visit: FASD: A Whole Body Disorder with 428 Co-occurring Conditions or watch this video from Surrey Place with Myles Himmelreich: FASD: A Whole Body Disorder

-From a CBC News article March 2017:
+From a CBC News article in March 2017:

 Myles Himmelreich, CJ Lutke and Emily Travis co-authors of the survey were presented in Vancouver at a conference hosted by the University of British Columbia.